-The 8-Year Farmland Preservation Program and the Municipally Approved 8-Year Farmland Preservation Program are programs in which farmland owners agree to voluntarily restrict nonagricultural development for a period of eight years in exchange for certain benefits.
+The Term Farmland Preservation program is a program in which farmland owners agree to voluntarily restrict nonagricultural development for a period of eight or 16 years in exchange for certain benefits.
 Landowners enrolled in the program receive no direct compensation for participating but are eligible to apply to the SADC for grants that fund up to 50% of the costs of approved soil and water conservation projects.
 Additionally, those in the program enjoy greater protection against nuisance complaints, emergency fuel and water rationing, zoning changes and eminent domain actions.
 In return, the farmer signs an agreement that restricts the land to agricultural use for 8 years.
 For entrance into these programs and to qualify for benefits, a farm must be located within the county ADA, be eligible for Farmland Assessment, and meet appropriate program criteria.
 Technical assistance for the soil and water practices comes through the Natural Resource Conservation Service.
 No farms currently participate in the 8-year program in Peapack and Gladstone.